Skip to content

 c = 0

-# Functions in a loop occupy O(1) space
+# Functions in the loop occupy O(1) space

 for _ in range(n):